 Watch our short video tutorial and learn how to jump start a car the safe and simple way!

 Jump starting a car is a valuable skill that could get you or another driver out of a pickle in the event of a flat battery.
-While the process of jump starting a car is relatively simple, getting it wrong is potentially dangerous, so be sure to carefully follow the steps in our video tutorial to safely jump start a car battery.
+While the process of a flat battery jump start is relatively simple, getting it wrong is potentially dangerous, so be sure to carefully follow the steps in our video tutorial to safely jump start a car.

 Jump starting a car battery can sometimes result in dangerous sparks, wear goggles to protect your eyes if possible.